Incantation bowl: In Judaism

 A subcategory of incantation bowls are those used in Jewish and Christian magical practice.
 Aramaic incantation bowls are an important source of knowledge about Jewish magical practices, particularly the nearly eighty surviving Jewish incantation bowls from Babylon during the rule by the Sasanian Empire (226-636), primarily from the Jewish diaspora settlement in Nippur.
 These bowls were used in magic to protect against evil influences such as the evil eye, Lilith, and Bagdana.
 These bowls could be used by any member of the community, and almost every house excavated in the Jewish settlement in Nippur had such bowls buried in them.

 The inscriptions often include scriptural quotes and quotes from rabbinic texts.
 The text on incantation bowls is the only written material documenting Jewish language and religion recovered from the period around the writing of the Babylonian Talmud.
 Scholars say that the use of rabbinic texts demonstrates that they were considered to have supernatural power comparable to that of biblical quotes.
 The bowls often refer to themselves as "amulets" and the Talmud discusses the use of amulets and magic to drive away demons.

 In Christianity

-At the same period and in the same region, Christian incantation bowls are also found, often in Syriac, which is a dialect of the Aramaic language.
+In Christianity, during the same period and in the same region where traditional incantation bowls were prevalent, Christian incantation bowls emerged.
+These artifacts, often inscribed in Syriac, a dialect of the Aramaic language, demonstrate a syncretism of Christian and local magical beliefs.
+The inscriptions on these bowls typically include prayers, psalms, or invocations for protection against evil forces.
+Scholars interpret them as a unique manifestation of the blending of Christian and folk religious practices in the ancient Middle East.
+Further research may delve into specific examples, deciphering the content of the inscriptions and exploring the cultural significance of these Christian incantation bowls within their historical context.

+In Islam

+In the Islamic medieval period, what is referred to in the literature as talismanic or magic bowls performed a similar function.
+They represent the syncretism of the Islamic tradition and occult sciences.
+The bowls, most often made of metal rather than clay, were covered in Arabic script, most often verses from the Quran or a hadith, and occasionally with Numerology or Astrology.
+They were most often used for healing by drinking the water that was left in these bowls overnight.

 In Mandaeism

 There are also many incantation bowls written in Mandaic.
+Mandaic incantation bowls have been found in various archaeological sites in southern Mesopotamia, including bowls from Nippur that date to the early Islamic era.

+Many are kept in museums and private collections around the world, including the British Museum and the Moussaieff Collection.